colgate-cosc480ds/lecture/schedule.md

             - GD is regular gradient descent whereas SGD adds random noise to the gradient to help avoid local minima/maxima
             - SGD is preferred for large datasets
             - SGD requires an *additive* target function
+            - SGD is typically faster than GD because it takes fewer steps
         * What is the role of step size in GD or SGD?
 How do you choose the "right" step size?
         * In simple linear regression, given values for `alpha` and `beta` how do you measure how well the model fits the data?
         * Given values for `alpha` and `beta` and a small dataset (say 3 data points), you should be able to compute how well the model fits the data.